kyma-project/kyma/components/installer/README.md

   kubectl label installation/kyma-installation action=uninstall
   ```

->**NOTE:** Uninstallation is an experimental feature and does not remove all resources from the cluster.
-Make sure to remove the remaining resources before you attempt to install Kyma again on a cluster from which it was uninstalled.
+>**NOTE:** Uninstallation is an experimental feature that invokes the `helm delete --purge` command for each release specified in the CR.
+It is Helm's policy to prevent some types of resources (e.g. CRDs or namespaces) from being deleted.
+Make sure to remove them manually before you attempt to install Kyma again on a cluster from which it was uninstalled.

 ## Custom resource file